How to save water at home: 5 top tips

 • Put the plug in the basin rather than just continually running water.

-• Turn off the tap when you’re brushing your teeth – it makes a difference!
+• Turn off the tap when you’re brushing your teeth and save up to 12 litres of water!1

 • Take a quick shower rather than having a deep bath.